TV-Rename/tvrename/userguide.md

 | **Recent** | A Scan of all the shows that have aired recently. |
 | **Quick**  | Scan the shows that have aired recently and have a missing episode in the library.
 Also check the locations specified in *Options>Preferences>Search Folders* for any matching media files.

+As with other tabs, "recent" is taken as being the number of days counted as recent indicated in the [Options>Preferences General](options#preferences-general) tab.

 ***Scan*** indicates where there are gaps in your library.
 The result of a typical scan is shown below.

 ![The Scan Tab](images/main-window/scan-03.png)